tomy2105/KnowledgeNotes/cpp/cpp17.md

 - removal of auto_ptr and trigraphs
 - removal of ++ operator on bool
 - dynamic exception specification has been removed, `throw()` remains as alias for `noexcept()`
-- end expression for ranged foor loop no longer needs to be an iterator (of same type as begin), now only comparison is required
+- end expression for ranged foor loop no longer needs to be same type as begin, now only comparison is required
 - evaluation order rules changed a bit "the function arguments must be fully evaluated before all other arguments" so chaining works as expected
-- some additional memory allocation functions that uses align parameter
+- some additional memory allocation functions that uses align parameter, new is automatically aware of `alignas` specifications
-- exception specification is part of the type system
+- exception specification is part of the type system (can have same function, and overloading, which differ in exception specification only, cannot assign throwing function to no throwing and vice versa)
 - attributes on namespaces and enumerators, omitting unknown attributes
+- constexpr lambdas
+- new specification for inheriting constructors
+- direct-list-initialization of enumerations
+- pack expansions in using-declarations

 ## Standard Library enhancements

 ### basic_string_view

 A **non-owning** reference to a sequence of characters (std::string, or C-string).
-Cheap to copy, mainly readonly with two, fast, modfiy methods: `remove_prefix` and `remove_suffix`.
+Cheap to copy, mainly readonly with two, fast, modfiy methods: `remove_prefix` and `remove_suffix`, as well as fast `substr`.

+In theory `string_view` is a natural replacement for most of `const std::string&`.

 ```cpp
 #include <iostream>